2025–26 Gamma Ethniki: Promotion and Relegation

-The teams that will occupy the first three (3) places in Groups 1, 2 and 3 as well as the best 2nd team of the aforementioned Groups, will form a Group of four (4) teams and will compete among themselves in double matches (6 matches, 3 home and 3 away, following a draw), without transferring the points accumulated in the 1st and 2nd phases of the Championship.
-The teams that will occupy the first two (2) places (1st and 2nd) of the Group will be promoted to Super League 2.
-Same procedure applies for the Groups 4, 5 and 6 and in the end with the same procedure, 2 more teams will be promoted to Super League 2.
+The teams that occupied the first three (3) places in Groups 1, 2 and 3 as well as the best 2nd team of the aforementioned Groups, formed a Group of four (4) teams and competed among themselves in double matches (6 matches, 3 home and 3 away, following a draw), without transferring the points accumulated in the 1st and 2nd phases of the Championship.
+The teams that occupied the first two (2) places (1st and 2nd) of the Group were promoted to Super League 2.
+Same procedure applied for the Groups 4, 5 and 6 and in the end with the same procedure, 2 more teams were promoted to Super League 2.